Family Law With A Personal Touch In The Chicago Area Since 1978

 Case I — Lake County, Illinois — Child Support Reduction/Resolve College Education Expenses

-Represented Ex-Husband/Father - Ex-Husband/Father is an engineer for a Fortune 500 corporation.
+Represented ex-husband/father — Ex-husband/father is an engineer for a Fortune 500 corporation.
 The parties have two children.
-The older child graduated from a Chicago north suburban high school in June of 2012.
-Child support was reduced to twenty (20%) percent of his net income.
-Ex-Wife/Mother petitioned for college education expense contribution.
-Each party will pay one-third (1/3) of the out-of-pocket expense if child maintains a C+ grade point average for his first year of college.
-Younger child graduates high school when older child is scheduled to graduate college.
+The older child graduated from a Chicago north suburban high school in June 2012.
+Child support was reduced to 20% of his net income.
+Ex-wife/mother petitioned for college education expense contribution.
+Each party will pay one-third of the out-of-pocket expense if the child maintains a C+ grade point average for his first year of college.
+Younger child graduates high school when the older child is scheduled to graduate college.
 Ex-husband will still have one year of maintenance left to be paid at that time.
-Each party paid their own fees. - August 2012 heard.
+Each party paid their own fees. — August 2012 heard.

 Case V — Cook County, Illinois — North Suburban — Skokie Case

-Represented Husband - Parties married 20 years with four minor children.
-Husband was to pay unallocated maintenance and child support for eight (8) years.
+Represented husband — parties married 20 years with four minor children.
+Husband was to pay unallocated maintenance and child support for eight years.
 Property divided equally.
 Wife paid her own fees.
-Parenting Agreement with time Father desired. - July 2012 heard.
+Parenting agreement with time father desired. — July 2012 heard.

 Do you ever wonder how you will be able to pay for college education if your child’s support is not reduced for your other children?

-Represented Husband/Father - Parties divorcing after 22 years of marriage.
-Husband was to be paying maintenance for seven years only.
-Wife is employed but Husband earns over $200,000 per year to Wife's $50,000.
-Property divided 50/50 between the parties with significant cash placed into accounts in control of Husband for the parties' college educations.
+Represented husband/father — Parties divorcing after 22 years of marriage.
+Husband was to pay maintenance for seven years only.
+Wife is employed, but husband earns over $200,000 per year to wife’s $50,000.
+Property divided 50/50 between the parties with significant cash placed into accounts in control of husband for the parties’ college educations.
 It is unlikely that either party would have to come up with additional money per college.

 Do you wonder how some courts decide the amount you should contribute toward college education expenses?

-Father was paying 1/3 of college education expenses and also paying for another child's college education in a different case.
+Father was paying one-third of college education expenses and also paying for another child’s college education in a different case.
 Father earned over $200,000.